mwpastore/rack-session-smart_cookie/README.md

 The remaining differences are mostly just better defaults: MessagePack and SHA2.

-### Other Features

-* Calling `#destroy` on the session deletes the cookie (by sending a Set-Cookie header that immediately expires it) instead of generating an empty session

 ## Installation

 Add this line to your application's Gemfile: